Belgian colonial empire: Congo Free State (1885–1908)

 A sharp reduction of the population of the Congo through excess deaths occurred in the Free State period but estimates of the deaths toll vary considerably.
 Although the figures are estimates, it is believed that as many as ten million Congolese died during the period, roughly a fifth of the population.
 As the first census did not take place until 1924, it is difficult to quantify the population loss of the period and these figures have been disputed by some who, like William Rubinstein, claim that the figures cited by Adam Hochschild are speculative estimates based on little evidence.

+Although the Congo Free State was not a Belgian colony, Rubber profits brought Leopold immense personal wealth, which he used to construct several buildings in Brussels and Ostend intended to glorify himself and his country.

 Lado Enclave (1894–1910)

-The Lado Enclave was a Belgian Colony that existed from 1894 until 1910, situated on the west bank of the Upper Nile in what is now Central Equatoria province in South Sudan and northwest Uganda.
+The Lado Enclave was a colony of the Free State itself, and existed from 1894 and alter Belgian Congo until 1910, situated on the west bank of the Upper Nile in what is now Central Equatoria province in South Sudan and northwest Uganda.
 Its capital was the town of Lado.

 British desire for a Cape to Cairo railway led them to negotiate with the Belgians to exchange the area that became the Lado Enclave for a narrow strip of territory in eastern Congo between Lakes Albert and Tanganyika.
 These negotiations resulted in the 1894 British-Congolese Treaty, signed on 12 May, under which the British leased all of the Nile basin south of the 10° north latitude to King Leopold II for the period of his lifetime.
 This area, called the Lado Enclave, linked the Congo with the navigable Nile.
 The Lado Enclave was important to the Belgian Congo as it included Rejaf, which was the terminus for boats on the Nile, as the rapids there proved a barrier to further travel.
 Rejaf was the seat of the commander, the only European colonial official within the enclave, who were in place from 1897 to June 1910.
 Efforts were made to properly defend Lado against any possible incursion by another colonial power, with twelve heavy Krupp fort guns installed in November 1906.

 However, there continued to be uncertainty in the enclave with the knowledge that the enclave would revert to British rule upon Leopold's death.
 As a result, the Belgians were unable to create an effective government, leading to civil unrest within the enclave.
 At Leopold's death, the Belgians handed over Lado to the British in 1910.